CalebUmass/static-web-showing/trench-book-reader/README.md

 ## Overview

-**Trench Book Viewer** is a full-stack web application built using **NestJS** to support the digital preservation and exploration of archaeological trench books.
+**Trench Book Viewer** is a full-stack web application built by Caleb Richards using **NestJS** to support the digital preservation and exploration of archaeological trench books.
 It offers a streamlined way to browse scanned trench book pages and metadata in a clean, user-friendly interface.

 **Key Features:**